1. Blog

 Beet Pulp

-Beet pulp is a great source of fiber and its benefits for dogs have been well researched.
+Beet pulp is a great source of fiber and its benefits for dogs are well researched.
 It promotes intestinal health and can help your dog to absorb other important nutrients in their food.
 Beet pulp can also be an energy booster!

 Whole Grains